 This is the framework of how we operate throughout the Group.
 The main policy document supporting this is the SKF Code of Conduct.
 All other internal policies are subordinate this.

 Business, Environment, Employees and Communities are the four dimensions of SKF Care.
 What we do creates shared value between all these dimensions.

 What do you think is the most relevant topics for SKF to address?
-Please provide input with this 5 minute survey.
+Please provide input with this short survey.